Cryptocurrency Fraud Lawyer

 Cryptocurrency poses a uniquely intricate legal situation in which federal agencies are struggling to apply regulations to a financial institution that they do not fully understand.
 To make matters all the more complex, cryptocurrency is designed to act outside of centralized banks and governmental control, creating a truly independent form of currency.
 While federal agencies attempt to gain a foothold on cryptocurrency and its regulations, it is likely individuals and companies will be accused of cryptocurrency fraud and targeted by unjust investigations.

-Our nationwide cybercrime attorneys can defend your rights in the following case types and more:
+Our nationwide cryptocurrency attorneys can defend your rights in the following case types and more:

 - Unreported offshore bank accounts: Cryptocurrency operates outside of centralized banks, but it can eventually generate income in recognizable world currencies, like the American dollar.
 Using cryptocurrency transactions to earn world currencies and then storing those in hidden bank accounts could bring federal attention, investigations, and fraud charges.